-- F. The City will provide the full cost of thirty-thousand dollars (\$30,000) worth of life insurance coverage, as well as accidental death and dismemberment (AD&D) coverage, and long-term disability insurance coverage of each active employee.
+- (1) Employee will contribute twelve and one-half (12.5%) percent of the total healthcare cost (healthcare premium plus the City's HSA contribution) cost per year. - (2) Furthermore, for any increases effective January 1, 2027, employees will contribute twelve and one-half (12.5%) percent of the total healthcare cost (healthcare premium plus the City's HSA contribution) cost per year. - F. The City will provide the full cost of thirty thousand dollars (\$30,000) worth of life insurance coverage, as well as accidental death and dismemberment (AD&D) coverage, and long-term disability insurance coverage of each active employee.
 These benefits will become effective the first of the month following the employee's initial six (6) months of employment.
-Any employee who retires will be allowed to continue his/her life insurance after retirement at his/her own expense. - G. Upon request of the Union, the City will "meet and discuss" changes to the Non-Uniformed Employee Pension Plan.
-The term "meet and discuss" shall be defined herein as it is defined and applied under Act 195. - H. The benefit plans described in this Agreement are contracts between the City and each insurance carrier.
+Any employee who retires with a "normal retirement" of twenty (20) years of verifiable full-time service and is at least sixty (60) years of age, will be allowed to continue his/her life insurance after retirement at his/her own expense. - G. Upon request of the Union, the City will "meet and discuss" changes to the Non-Uniformed Employee Pension Plan.
+The term "meet and discuss" shall be defined herein as it is defined and applied under Act 195.

+- H. The benefit plans described in this Agreement are contracts between the City and each insurance carrier.
 The City's responsibility under such plans is limited to premium payments and proper enrollment of eligible employees.
 In no case, and under no circumstances, shall the City be required to provide a cash settlement or any other substitute benefit in any form in lieu of the insurance benefits provided herein.
-Disputes over benefit claims are between the employee and the insurance carrier and shall not be subject to the Grievance Procedure described in Article XIX herein.

-- I. Shift Differential.
-Employees regularly scheduled to work the 3:00 P.M. to 11:00 P.M. and 11:00 P.M. to 7:00 A.M. shifts shall be paid thirty-five cents (\$0.35) per hour extra for work performed on those shifts. - J. The City shall provide mechanics uniforms and shall maintain said uniforms at no cost to the employee.
+Disputes over benefit claims are between the employee and the insurance carrier and shall not be subject to the Grievance Procedure described in Article XIX herein. - I. Shift Differential.
+Public Works Highway Yard Employees regularly scheduled to work the Winter Shift, 3:00 P.M. to 11:00 P.M., and 11:00 P.M. to 7:00 A.M. shifts shall be paid thirty-five cents (\$0.35) per hour extra for work performed on those shifts. - J. The City shall provide mechanics uniforms and shall maintain said uniforms at no cost to the employee.